 Leaving Reidsville I went to Danville, Virginia, where only a few years ago I was rejected by that church and if it had not been for brethren outside of the bounds of that church I would have been left to find a home in some hotel for the night.
 However the Lord had sent an overflowing scorge there and washed that Church of its filthyness so when I got there my congregation was large, and my liberty was excellent.
 I was much blessed in preaching the word of God there, and have reason to believe that the word of God by my mouth was well received.
 That good man of God, Elder C. T. Evins, Witt, Va., met me at that appointment and took me on his car for the remainder of my trip in Virginia.
 We first went to the Staunton River Union at Union Church.
 That was a Union indeed.
 There I met Elders Wade, Stegall, and Brooks of the Pig River Association, Elders Dodd, Boaz, and Evans of the Staunton River Association.
 I had the pleasure to hear all of them preach, and there was not a jar in the sound of the trump of God.
 I think I have never attended a better meeting.
 We then came to Weatherford where Elder Evans and I ordained brother James Short to the Deaconship.
-I met every appointment that had been made for me and a few evening ters of peace so I went on undisturbed appointments, and was blessed with from and declared the word of peace to the fair to good liberty in speaking at each With love to all His children I am your people of God.
+I met every appointment that had been made for me and a few evening With love to all His children I am your people of God.
 This ended the real snags appointment.
-Brother Evans did not sei speak at all the appointments only in the close, but at those at which he did speak I found that he and I were together.
+Brother Evans did not tł sei ho and we speak at all the appointments only in the close, but at those at which he did speak I found that he and I were together.